Single-use plastic ban in the Netherlands: The most important questions & answers about the measures

 Reusable cups and containers, even if they are made of plastic, flexible food packaging such as films and bags and disposable containers made of plastic-free materials such as wood or paper without plastic content are exempt from the single-use plastic ban and can therefore be handed over to end consumers free of charge.

-How is the single-use plastic ban implemented in Germany?
+How has the single-use plastic ban been implemented in Germany?

 The Netherlands is not alone in its fight against single-use plastic.
 In Germany, as in the entire EU, the single-use plastic ban for single-use plastic products has been in force since July 2021.
 If you are interested in the topic and want to find out more, we recommend the article on the single-use plastic ban 2021, where you can find helpful tips on how to avoid plastic in everyday life.